Our Nursing Care

 Our homes offer a wide variety of activities, clubs and lifestyle choices and residents are assisted so that they can take part wherever possible.
 Activities vary greatly; they can be anything from a relaxing afternoon tea, visiting musicians to arts and crafts.
 The activities help to stimulate the mind and keep residents happy in between visits from family and friends.

 Hallmark Care Homes have won the prestigious Pinders Healthcare Design award seven times for ‘Best Care Home’.
 Most of our homes offer a range of beautifully designed facilities such as our state-of-the-art cinema, relaxing therapy rooms, hair and nail salons, and beautiful outdoor spaces so that residents can continue their everyday routines in familiar settings, with high-quality nursing care at all times.
 Residents are supported by our care team to use these facilities wherever possible.
-Residents can also enjoy time with family and friends over fresh coffee and homemade cakes in one of our friendly, vibrant cafés.

 FAQs about Nursing Care